-Near drowning pulmonary oedema is considered an aetiological subtype of non cardiogenic pulmonary oedema.
+Near drowning pulmonary edema is considered an aetiological subtype of non cardiogenic pulmonary edema.
 It can occur with both salt water and fresh water near-drowning.

 Normal central nervous system postmortem changes refers to the expected changes seen in the central nervous system with postmortem imaging.